Leading For the Future

 Board of Directors

 Homeowners govern The Village at Pebble Lake through The Village at Pebble Lake Townhouse Owners’ Association, Inc (a.k.a.
 Pebble Lake Home Owners’ Association, PLHOA).
 The PLHOA Board of Directors has ultimate authority in the day-to-day operation and management of the community.
-The five-member board consists of the President, Vice President, Secretary, Treasurer, and Director.
+The three-member board consists of the President, Vice President/Treasurer,and Secretary.
 Each serves a one year term.
-Homeowner elections are held every June to select new board members.
+Homeowner elections are held every July to select new board members.

 Officers of the Association